 The importance of mid-week communications

-Research consistently shows that emails sent Tuesday through Thursday receive more favorable responses than those sent on Mondays or Fridays.
+In my experience, emails sent Tuesday through Thursday tend to get faster responses.
+Mondays are hectic as people catch up from the weekend.
+Fridays, most are already mentally checked out.
 This isn’t coincidental.
 Consider your work rhythms—Mondays are often chaotic as people catch up from the weekend, while Fridays find many looking ahead to time off.

 When you send your negotiation email mid-week, you’re more likely to reach your recipient when they’re: